Introduction

 Checking Database

-Now we will check what is our current database we are using for our application by using below command.
+Now I will check what is our current database I am using for our application by using below command.

 db